Anatomy of an Android App

 Resource Folder

-In Android Resource folder or res folder, Contains all the resources for an Android App.
+The Android Resource folder (or res folder) contains all the resources for an Android App, like:

 • layouts